grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 ### Debugging at compile time

-#### The -ct and -cat options
+#### The -ct option

-Using the `-ct` and  `-cat` compilation options allows to check table index range, by verifying that the actual signal range is compatible with the actual table size.
-Note that since the interval calculation is  imperfect, you may see *false positives* especially when using recursive signals where the interval calculation system will typically produce *[-inf, inf]* range, which is not precise enough to correctly describe the real signal range.
+Using the `-ct` compilation option allows to check table index range.
+It verifies that the signal range is compatible with the  table size, and generate safe read and write indexes access code, by forcing them to stay in a given `[0.. size-1]` range.
+Note that since the signal interval calculation is imperfect, you may see *false positives* especially when using recursive signals where the interval calculation system will typically produce *[-inf, inf]* range, which is not precise enough to correctly describe the real signal range.

 #### The -me option